Ineshrao/Event-Manager-Jain-College/README.md

 3. Move the cloned repository to the appropriate XAMPP directory.
 For example, in Windows, move it to `C:\xampp\htdocs\`.
 4. Start the XAMPP control panel and ensure the Apache and MySQL services are running.
 5. Import the database file into your SQL Server.
+6. To enable the mailing feature, add your Email-ID and Google App Password in the submit.php.

 ## Usage